ihowson/catbin-media-server/README.md

 'premigration' installs the base system enough to interact with ZFS.
 The idea is that you run this, move the root partition to ZFS, reboot and continue main installation afterward.

+Note that we require [Ansible Python3 support](https://docs.ansible.com/ansible/devel/reference_appendices/python_3_support.html).
+On your local computer (not the server):

+    brew uninstall ansible
+    pip3 install ansible

-If you don't want your root partition on ZFS, feel free to skip ahead to 'Run the main playbook'.
+If you don't want your root partition on ZFS:

-Run:
+- Install Aptitude (`apt-get install aptitude`)
+- Skip ahead to 'Run the main playbook'

+Otherwise, run:

     ansible-playbook -i config/inventory tasks/premigration.yml -b -K